Welcome to Empowered Recovery Center

 • Method of ingestion, for example, if you snort, smoke, or inject cocaine

-Long Term Consequences of Cocaine Use
+Long Term Risks of Cocaine Use

 Cocaine Addiction Treatment